-Over the past few years, various different methods have been proposed to efficiently represent a complex 3D scene. \cite{niklaus20193d,wiles2020synsin,tulsiani2018factoring,shin20193d} were some of the methods leveraging an explicit pointcloud representation.
+Over the past few years, different methods have been proposed to efficiently represent a complex 3D scene. \cite{niklaus20193d,wiles2020synsin,tulsiani2018factoring,shin20193d} were some methods leveraging an explicit pointcloud representation.
 The domain witnessed an incredible pace of growth following the pioneering work of Neural Radiance Fields(NeRFs)\cite{mildenhall2021nerf, mildenhall2019local}.
-NeRFs gained large popularity, primarily due to its ability to store the information of a complex scene as the weights of a multi-layer perceptron(MLP), while maintaining great detailing in the resulting novel view synthesis.
-One drawback of radiance fields was the slow speed of training and at test time.
-This was followed up by many variants of NeRFs such as \cite{reiser2021kilonerf,yu2021pixelnerf,barron2021mipnerf,muller2022instant,niemeyer2021regnerf,Chen2022tensorf} that improved the seminal work significantly.
-Recently, the work of 3D Gaussian Splatting(3DGS)\cite{kerbl3Dgaussians} further pushed the boundaries of novel view synthesis, especially in terms of consistency and speed.
+NeRFs gained large popularity, primarily due to its ability to represent a complex scene in the weights of a single multi-layer perceptron(MLP), while capturing fine details during novel view synthesis.
+Nonetheless, the proposed method required long training time and it was slow during inference.
+Therefore, many variants of NeRFs emerged such as \cite{reiser2021kilonerf,yu2021pixelnerf,barron2021mipnerf,muller2022instant,niemeyer2021regnerf,Chen2022tensorf} that improved the seminal work significantly.
+Recently, 3D Gaussian Splatting(3DGS)\cite{kerbl3Dgaussians} further pushed the boundaries of novel view synthesis, especially in terms of consistency and speed.
 3DGS is, by design, more explicit in terms of storing scene information in the form of 3D Gaussians, with each Gaussian having certain properties attached to it.
 Additionally, 3DGS renders views in real-time, thus making it highly suitable for practical applications.